 EDUCATION and EXPERIENCE

-Demonstrated knowledge of federal, state and local health and safety, and environmental regulations is essential.
-Direct experience dealing with regulatory agencies and / or compliance officers is preferred.
+Working knowledge of federal, state and local health and safety, and environmental regulations is essential.
+Direct experience dealing with regulatory agencies and/or compliance officers is preferred.

-Experience working in manufacturing, construction, and / or facility maintenance and management is preferred.
+Experience working in manufacturing, construction, and facility maintenance and management is preferred.

 CERTIFICATES and/or LICENSES

-As required by local authority (if required).
-Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH), Certified Hazardous Material Manager (CHMM), Occupational Health and Safety Technician (OHST) - Preferred
+Any of the following: Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH), Certified Hazardous Material Manager (CHMM), Occupational Health and Safety Technician (OHST) - preferred.

 Excellent written and verbal communication skills.
 Strong organizational and analytical skills.
 Ability to provide efficient, timely, reliable and courteous service to customers.
 Ability to effectively present information.
 Ability to respond effectively to sensitive issues.